livewire/livewire/docs/testing.md

 }
 ```

-As you can see, `->assertViewHas()` gives you lots of control over what assertions you want to make against the specified data.
-If you'd rather make a simple assertion, such as ensuring a piece of view data matches a given value, you can pass a value directly instead of a closure.
+As you can see, `assertViewHas()` provides control over what assertions you want to make against the specified data.

+If you would rather make a simple assertion, such as ensuring a piece of view data matches a given value, you can pass the value directly as the second argument given to the `assertViewHas()` method.

-Assuming you have a component with a variable called `$postCount` being passed into the view, you can make assertions against its literal value like so:
+For example, assuming you have a component with a variable named `$postCount` being passed into the view, you can make assertions against its literal value like so:

 ```php
 $this->assertViewHas('postCount', 3)